artemkorsakov/algorithm/docs/docs/about_me.md

 ## {{page.title}}

 My name is Artem Korsakov (Артём Корсаков).
-I am a Scala developer and former QA Automation Engineer.
+I am a Scala developer and a former QA Automation Engineer.
 I love mathematics and algorithms.
 I created this library for solving problems on <a href='https://projecteuler.net/about'>Euler project</a>.
 Here are only well-known algorithms - there are no solutions to problems from Euler project.